Future Engineering Faculty and Professionals Workshop Series

 Welcome to the Future Engineering Faculty and Professionals (FEFP) Workshops information page.
 The FEFP workshop series is hosted by the College of Engineering Graduate Programs.
 Please use the information provided on this website to learn more about FEFP and how to prepare for a workshop.

 Why You Should Attend

-FEFP workshops are a series of four career-themed sessions designed specifically for students pursuing advanced degrees in engineering.
+FEFP workshops are a series of six career-themed sessions designed specifically for students pursuing advanced degrees in engineering.
 Each workshop aims to help participants better understand a particular career path, learn best ways to gain experience, plan critical milestones for development, and work with mentors to become a competitive candidate for a particular career field.
 The FEFP workshops complement other professional development programs offered on campus focused on graduate student professional development.

 Who should attend?

 - Doctoral students

 - Professional education students